Congenital platelet function defects

 Platelet storage pool disorder; Glanzmann's thrombasthenia; Bernard-Soulier syndrome; Platelet function defects - congenital

-Platelets are elements in the blood that help form clots.
-Congenital platelet function defects are bleeding disorders that cause reduced platelet function, even though there are normal platelet counts.
+Congenital platelet function defects are bleeding disorders that cause reduced platelet function.

 The following tests may be used to diagnose this condition: